spglib/spglib/_sources/python-spglib.txt

 Bravais lattice (3x3 numpy array), atomic scaled positions (a numpy array of [number_of_atoms,3]), and atomic numbers (a 1D numpy array) that are symmetrized following space group type are returned.
+When it fails, ``None`` is returned.

 The detailed control of standardization of unit cell may be done using ``standardize_cell``.